CartagoGit/CryptoEconomy/src/data/README.md

 # Library to look for data in online APIs to show prices, market cap, and other queries

+## Merge GraphQl Dats with Rest Data

+getMergeData.js

 ## Get Data From ->

 ### GraphQl

 from Global GraphQl BitQuery - NOT API REST [https://graphql.bitquery.io/]
+Urls definided in constants.js in GraphQl folder used by ApolloClient for React

 ### REST